-If you've got a 1080p TV kicking around in your kitchen or guest room, and the set doesn't have smart features built-in, the Chromecast is still your best option for inexpensively watching Netflix, Hulu, et al. on a big screen.
+If you've got a 1080p TV kicking around in your kitchen or guest room, and the set doesn't have smart features built-in, the Chromecast is still one of the best Google Home compatible devices for inexpensively watching Netflix, Hulu, et al. on a big screen.
 Otherwise, Google's attractive little dongle is behind the times.

 As before, the Chromecast is a circular dongle with a 2-inch circumference that attaches to the back of your TV.
 But now, instead of coming in a collection of vibrant colors with a cool, spiral design on the front, it comes in your choice of plain, boring black or plain, boring white.
 (It sports a rather tasteful little "G" logo, either way.)

 On one side, there's a built-in HDMI cable, while the other hosts a micro USB port for power.
 (The Chromecast comes with both a micro USB cable and a power adapter, although you probably won't need the latter, unless you have a very, very old, USB-less TV.)
 There's also a button you can press for a hard reboot, although I never needed this.